aukilabs/hagall-old/README.md

 This port is not exposed externally by default and should not be, so you would have to connect to it from the same machine as you're running Hagall on or from your internal network only.

 ```
  --admin-addr string Admin listening address.
  Env: HAGALL_ADMIN_ADDR
  Default: ":18190"
 ```

-For example if Hagall is running on your local machine and you visit http://localhost:18190/debug/pprof/ you can get profiling data.
+For example, if Hagall is running on your local machine and you visit http://localhost:18190/debug/pprof/ you can get profiling data.
 If you set up Prometheus, you can scrape metrics from the /metrics endpoint.

 ##### Endpoints